Hisoda0330/CS611_PA5_Legends-of-Valor/ReadMe.md

 5. MonsterGroup.java: Extends UserGroup to manage a group of monsters, specifically formatting the monster group’s details for display.

-6. Spirit.java: It represent Spirit type monsters.
+6. Spirit.java: It represents Spirit type monsters.
 It inherits from Monster class and passes its stats(name,level,damage,defense,dodge) to the superclass.

 ## Program Advantages/Notes
 ---------------------------------------------------------------------------